coverclock/com-diag-hazer/README.md

 * TXT - Text Transmission (NMEA 0183 Version 4.10 p.
 124)
 * VTG - Course Over Ground & Ground Speed (NMEA 0183 Version 4.10 p.
 127)

+Hazer treats the following proprietary NMEA-format sentences as special cases.

+* PMTK - emitted and/or accepted by some GTop/MTK devices.
+* PUBX - emitted and/or accepted by some u-blox devices.

 Yodel recognizes the following received UBX messages.

 * UBX-ACK-ACK - Acknowledge UBX input and indicate success. (u-blox 9 p.
 38)